adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 ### Implementing a single logical operation as a series of HTTP requests

-This often happens when developers try to follow an object-oriented paradigm and handle remote objects like local objects in application memory.
+This often happens when developers try to follow an object-oriented paradigm, and treat remote objects as if they were local objects in memory.
 This can result in too many network round trips.
 For example, the following Web API exposes the individual properties of `User` objects as individual HTTP GET methods.

 ```csharp
 public class UserController : ApiController